klavinslab/aquaverse/docs/designer/index.md

 If there are more than one (as defined in the Developer for the operation type), you can choose which one to use.
 The autocomplete for the sample name will respect the choice.
 Second, a list of inventory items associated with the chosen Sample Type / Container type will appear, along with their locations.
-When you assign a sample to an input to an operation, the designer automatically chooses the first item in this list to associate with the input.
+When you assign a sample to an input of an operation, the designer automatically chooses the first item in this list to associate with the input.
 You can choose a different one by clicking on the checkbox next to the item ID.
 You can click the item ID itself to view more information associated with the item.
 Inventory for wired inputs and outputs is displayed, but you cannot change it.